 There are a variety of opportunities to volunteer at The St. Paul’s Schools.
-Please contact St. Paul’s Director of Engagement, Haley Brown Mahonski ‘99, to learn more about how you can connect with fellow parents and/or alumni and alumnae and enhance the schools’ programs and events.
+Please contact St. Paul’s Erin Hamilton, director of parent engagement, or Elizabeth Brown, alumni relations manager, to learn more about how you can connect with fellow parents and/or alumni and alumnae and enhance the schools’ programs and events.

 Volunteer support is essential to the success of our school.
 By offering your time, energy, and talent, you join a vibrant and fun community, model for your children the importance of service, and build lasting relationships with other parents.
 There is a wide variety of opportunities and time commitments, please review the volunteer opportunities and submit a form to sign up.